worktheclock/replit.github.io/tutorials/08-storing-secrets-and-history.md

 Even if there's a small chance that your API key has been exposed, it's important to rotate it.
 This involves creating a new key, ensuring the new key works with your service, and then disabling the old one.

-In the case of WeatherStack, there is no option to create a new key while keeping the old one active, so we need to reset it and then copy the new key to our `.env` file (meaning that our app can't function between the time that we disable the old key and replace it with the new one).
+In the case of WeatherStack, there is no option to create a new key while keeping the old one active, so we need to reset it and then copy the new key to our environment variables pane (meaning that our app can't function between the time that we disable the old key and replace it with the new one).

 ![**Image 7:** *Rotating our WeatherStack API key.*](/images/tutorials/08-storing-secrets/08-07-weatherstack-reset-api.png)